Root groupoid and related Lie superalgebras: Introduction

 \subsection{Acknowledgements}

 V.S. enjoyed numerous visits to Weizmann Institute whose pleasant atmosphere is gratefully acknowledged.
-We are grateful to J.~Bernstein whose comment initiated the project and to R.~Moody whose question triggered our Sections \ref{sec:coxeter} and \ref{sec:coxeter2} devoted to Coxeter properies of the root groupoid. \VH{We are also grateful to V.~Kac and A.~Sherman for valuable comments and to L.~D.~Silberberg and S.~K.~Kerbis for locating numerous mistakes in the earlier versions of the manuscript. } The work of V.H. was supported by ISF 786/19 grant.
+We are grateful to J.~Bernstein whose comment initiated the project and to R.~Moody whose question triggered our Sections \ref{sec:coxeter} and \ref{sec:coxeter2} devoted to Coxeter properies of the root groupoid.
+We are also grateful to V.~Kac and A.~Sherman for valuable comments and to L.~D.~Silberberg and S.~K.~Kerbis for locating numerous mistakes in the earlier versions of the manuscript.
+We thank the anonymous referees for helpful suggestions.

+The work of V.H. was supported by ISF 786/19 grant.
 M.G was supported by ISF 1957/21 grant.
 The work of V.S. was supported by NSF grant 2001191.